davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

       input.c: In function 'add_module_objects':
       input.c:31:1: note: this function is too complicated for the reference-count checker to analyze

+    To increase this limit, see the :option:`--maxtrans` option.

   * The checker doesn't yet match up similar traces, and so a single bug that affects multiple traces in the trace tree can lead to duplicate error